JanssenProject/jans/docs/admin/auth-server/endpoints/client-registration.md

 ### The Use of Attestation in Dynamic Client Registration

-AS supports "The Use of Attestation in OAuth 2.0 Dynamic Client Registration" [specification](https://www.ietf.org/id/draft-tschofenig-oauth-attested-dclient-reg-00.html).
+AS supports "The Use of Attestation in OAuth 2.0 Dynamic Client Registration" [specification draft](https://www.ietf.org/id/draft-tschofenig-oauth-attested-dclient-reg-00.html).

-Specification does not define exact attestation request/response formats.
+Specification draft does not define exact attestation request/response formats.
 Thus AS supports Attestation calls to Verifier via `ClientRegistrationType` custom script type.

 Use `createClient` method of `ClientRegistrationType` to prevent client creation if attestation result does not satisfy expectation.